Rahim (rapper)

 Sebastian Salbert better known as Rahim (born November 17, 1978, in Katowice) is a Polish rapper, producer and entrepreneur.
 He is the owner of record company MaxFloRec, the former member of groups such as 3xKlan, MZD, Erka and Paktofonika.
-Since 2003 He has been the one half of a duo Pokahontaz which he creates with Fokus.
+Since 2003 he has been the one half of a duo Pokahontaz which he creates with Fokus.
 He has released several albums under his alter ego Straho.

 In 2001 he, along with his then group Paktofonika, received the Polish music award Fryderyk in Album of the year - hip-hop category for their album Kinematografia.
 In 2011, magazine Machina classified him at number 25 on list of "30 best Polish rappers".

 He has a younger brother, Minx, who is a beatboxer and won Polish championship in beatbox in 2007.

 Biography

 Sebastian Salbert was born on November 17, 1978, in Katowice, where he spent his early childhood.
 He moved out to Mikołów with his family later where he lives to this day.
 He began to be active as an artist in 1994 when he, along with Maczo, B.U.C and DJ Bambus, formed a group 3xKlan.
-In 1996, he produced two track for Kaliber 44's debut album Księga Tajemnicza.
+In 1996, he produced two track for the biggest Hip-Hop band in Poland Kaliber 44's debut album Księga Tajemnicza.
 Prolog and rapped on a track "Psychodela".
 A year later, in 1997, 3xKlan released their debut and the only album Dom pełen drzwi which stylistically and lyrically was similar to Kaliber's debut.
 A few tracks from the album such as "Pozytywka" and "Łza wyobraźni" gained some popularity in Poland, peaking at Szczecińska Lista Przebojów chart.
 The album was also nominated for the Fryderyk award in category "Album of the year – rap & hip-hop".
 Subsequently, he was a part of short-lived projects eRKa and MZD.

 In 1998, after the dissolution of 3xKlan, Rahim contacted with two rappers from Katowice: Magik and Fokus, and after a short period of time they created a new group Paktofonika.
 In April 2000, the group signed a contract with Gigant Records.
 On 18 December 2000, the debut album Kinematografia was released.
-Eight days after the release, Magik committed suicide by jumping out of the window.
+Eight days after the release, Magik committed suicide by jumping through the window.
 One year after the release of Kinematografia, Rahim decided to co-produce the album Zawieszeni w czasie i przestrzeni of side-project Pijani Powietrzem.
-The album was finally released on 2002.
+The album was finally released in 2002.
 In September 2002, Paktofonika's second and final studio album Archiwum kinematografii, containing old Magik's verses, was released.
 Meanwhile, he was working on his studio album Experyment: PSYHO which eventually was released on November 17, 2002, under his alter ego name Straho.